-- Group vs solo – Getting students to do their first pecha kucha presentation can be a bit of an ordeal, so it can be better to get them started in groups of four or five.
+- Group vs solo – Getting students to do their first Pecha Kucha presentation can be a bit of an ordeal, so it can be better to get them started in groups of four or five.
 They can then take it in turns to do a slide each.
 This reduces the amount of speaking they will have to do in any one turn.
-Once students are more comfortable with the format you can get them to deliver their solo presentations to smaller groups.
-This reduce the time needed in class to do all the presentations and also reduces the performance pressure on students.
+Once students are more comfortable with the format, you can get them to deliver their solo presentations to smaller groups.
+This reduces the time needed in class to do all the presentations and also reduces the performance pressure on students.

 Only still images on the slides – no text or videos